-Merle, F.; Raphael, P.; Rodnianski, I., Blow up dynamics for smooth equivariant solutions to the energy critical Schrodinger map, Invent.
+Merle, F.; Raphael, P.; Rodnianski, I.; Szeftel, J., On blow up for the energy super critical defocusing non linear Schrodinger equations, Invent.
 Math.
-193 (2013), no. 2, 249–365.
+227 (2022), no. 1, 247--413.

 Grand Prix Alexandre Joannides of the French Academy of Sciences (2014)